axiom-data-science/project-s2s-sea-ice-guidance/README.md

 `src/make-nc.py` extracts the data at the locations defined in `ak-ice-locs.csv` from the model output and saves as station netCDF files.
 `src/experiements` contains code for the evaluation of various model configurations for the `prophet` include integration with an internal `MLflow` instance.

-## Models
+### Models

 `station-models` contains the `prophet` models trained for each station which can be loaded and used for predictions.
+Skill scores for each station are saved in text files on a per station basis.